janw/PyPrimion/README.md

 p.login(username='max4711', 'supersecurepassword')
 ```

+**Caveat:** The Webinterface might have a relatively short session timeout configured, and new queries might fail after 10-15 minutes.
+PyPrimion currently does not have proper timeout detection, so you might have to try-except `AttributeError`s when querying in long intervals, or just re-login beforehand.
+Future versions of PyPrimion will do this automatically (see issue #1).

 ## Downloading journal data

 To get the journal data of the past three days, simply execute the `journal` method of PyPrimion: